micmejia/bible-dump/NKJV/Ezekiel/Ezek 44.md

 _As for_ the prince, _because_ he _is_ the prince, he may sit in it to eat bread before the Lord; he shall enter by way of the vestibule of the gateway, and go out the same way." ## Those Admitted to the Temple

 ###### 4
-Also He brought me by way of the north gate to the front of the [^a]temple; so I looked, and behold, the glory of the Lord filled the house of the Lord; and I fell on my face.
+Also He brought me by way of the north gate to the front of the temple; so I looked, and behold, the glory of the Lord filled the house of the Lord; and I fell on my face.

 ###### 5
-And the Lord said to me, "Son of man, [^b]mark well, see with your eyes and hear with your ears, all that I say to you concerning all the ordinances of the house of the Lord and all its laws.
+And the Lord said to me, "Son of man, mark well, see with your eyes and hear with your ears, all that I say to you concerning all the ordinances of the house of the Lord and all its laws.
 Mark well who may enter the house and all who go out from the sanctuary.

 ###### 6
 "Now say to the rebellious, to the house of Israel, 'Thus says the Lord God: "O house of Israel, let Us have no more of all your abominations.